genoma/CodekitStrap/README.md

 `$ gulp` launch gulp from terminal to compile, preview and work on your web app.

+`$ gulp prepare` after a Bootstrap submodule update copies all the javascript files into the project root folder.

 `$ gulp minify` minify and ugilfy respectively css and javascript.

 `$ gulp dist` put relevant files into the dist folder to deploy your work.